Personal. Compassionate. Fearless.

 Negligence is another legal doctrine that allows an injury victim to hold another person financially responsible for their injuries.
 To succeed in a dog bite case under a theory of negligence, a dog bite victim must prove:

-2. The owner failed to control the animal properly.
+2. That the owner failed to control the animal properly

 Examples of negligence may include: